It's just a blank little piece of paper measuring a few inches across. And yet, it may be one of the most powerful mediums ever created.

 From his early days as an actor, Ronald Reagan kept a photo binder of quotes, stories, and one-liners (all organized by theme) that he would use in many of his famous speeches as president.
 On a regular basis he would wow his speechwriters by going to the binder and pulling out the perfect piece of material for a speech, one that he had been sitting on for years.
 When I gave a talk at his Presidential Library in Simi Valley last year, the archivist let me hold some of them.
 It was an incredible experience.
 (There's also a book published by Douglas Brinkley made out of them as well).

-When Vladimir Nabokov died in 1977, he left instructions for his heirs to burn the 138 handwritten index cards that made up the rough draft of his final and unfinished novel, The Original of Laura.
+Vladimir Nabokov left instructions after his death for his literary estate to burn the 100+ handwritten index cards that comprised his unfinished novel, The Original of Laura.
 His son Dimitri wrestled for three decades over whether to honor his father’s wish or preserve for posterity the last work of one of the greatest writers of the twentieth century.
 Ultimately, he released them to the world, published as full-color reproductions (perforated so you can actually tear out and re-arrange them for yourself, just as Nabokov would have), “complete with smudges, cross-outs, words scrawled out… and annotated notes to himself about titles of chapters and key points he wants to make about his characters.”

 David Rockefeller — the heir to America’s greatest fortune, veteran banking CEO, and legendary philanthropist — collected some 200,000 3-by-5 index cards, which he stored for decades in a specially-made Rolodex machine at his family offices at Rockefeller Center.
 “My effectiveness depended on my ability to develop a network of people with reliable information,” Rockefeller once said, which is why these cards are filled with details from cocktails parties, meetings, conferences, and interactions with nearly every world leader he encountered over his lifetime.